nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 Well, and thou such as thy weapons, with c
 ```

-By the end of training, the validation loss is almost as high as at the start of training.
+By the end of training (5000 steps), the validation loss is almost as high as at the start of training.
 But the train perplexity shows that the model produces text very similar to the training dataset.

 ```
 step 5000: train(loss=0.1260, ppl=1.13), val(loss=4.0455, ppl=57.14)